25 Italian Dishes You Need To Try At Least Once

 A glance at an unassuming pot of polenta might not evoke enthusiasm, but the dish is quite a chameleon.
 Its creamy consistency makes an excellent base for stews, and there are plenty of sweet and savory ways to pep it up.
 Nowadays, the dish is made with ground corn, ranging from coarse to fine flour, but a variety of grains were used in the past.
 The flour is boiled in water, producing a porridge-like mash, which is the source of the name (puls being the Latin word for a type of porridge).
 Unless you're using instant polenta, the mixture needs to be vigorously stirred during the hour or so that it boils.

 The corn-based dish is especially popular in the northern provinces, where it has long been a staple of the diet.
-At its most basic, polenta can taste quite plain, but butter, salt, cheese, or sauces are simple ways to enhance it.
-Throughout history, the dish has simultaneously been a filling option for the poor as well as the base of many decadent meals for the wealthy.
+A simple polenta recipe can taste quite plain, but butter, salt, cheese, or sauces are easy ingredients to enhance the dish.
+Throughout history, polenta has simultaneously been a filling option for the poor as well as the base of many decadent meals for the wealthy.
 Tomato, vegetable, or meat sauces are common ways to dress up the creamy mash, but it can take on a completely different texture if it is fried or baked.
 In fact, fried polenta balls with sugar, raisins, and chocolate are a popular snack during Carnival.
+Regardless of your flavor preferences, there are so many simple and innovative ways to upgrade polenta for any occasion.

 3. Ribollita